 Northern Thailand and Laos is such a beautiful part of the world and forms part of some of our transcontinental expeditions, but in its own right, it makes an incredible motorcycle tour.
-This is an outstanding opportunity to have a wonderful motorbike tour of Northern Thailand and North West Laos, through areas of spectacular mountainous beauty, and includes the famous Road of 1864 bends between Mae Hong Son and Mae Taeng, the highest mountain in Thailand (Doi Inthanon), 2,565 meters, visiting the Long Neck Women of the Kayan Tribe and exploring the Golden Triangle, the region made famous by Khun Sa, once one of the world’s most infamous drug kings!
+This is an outstanding opportunity for a shorter motorbike tour Northern Thailand and North West Laos, through areas of spectacular mountainous beauty, an1995d includes the famous Road of 1864 bends between Mae Hong Son and Mae Taeng, the highest mountain in Thailand (Doi Inthanon), 2,565 meters, visiting the Long Neck Women of the Kayan Tribe and exploring the Golden Triangle, the region made famous by Khun Sa, once one of the world’s most infamous drug kings!

-Once in Laos, we’ll ride close to the Chinese border, enjoy spectacular mountain riding to Luang Prabang a UNESCO World Heritage Site, have time to explore the mysterious Plain of Jars and the capital, Vientiane, before returning to Thailand and riding alongside the Mekong River into the mountains of Phu Ruea.
+Once in Laos, we’ll ride our motorcycles close to the Chinese border, enjoy spectacular mountain riding to Luang Prabang a UNESCO World Heritage Site, relax with Beer Lao in Vientiane, and delight in hundreds of miles of empty twisting roads through lush jungle landscapes, before returning to Thailand and riding alongside the Mekong River into the mountains of Phu Ruea.

 You’ll love the warmth of the Thai people and their laid-back attitude, the amazing culinary experiences (Tom Yam Soup with giant prawns is our favourite!), the ancient ruins and ornate temples, and of course, the stunning roads that twist and turn at every opportunity.